 How JTA Can Help

 JTA can investigate land for potential contamination from domestic, agricultural and industrial land use.
-We are able to undertake soil contamination testing and provide advice in relation to land contamination queries.
 Our field investigations are conducted in accordance with the relevant legislative requirements within the EPA Victoria State Environmental Protection Policies (SEPP); and the National Environment Protection (Assessment of Site Contamination) Measure 2013 (NEPM).

 A Soil Assessment Includes: